client.conf(5)

 FilterType TYPE[,...,TYPE]

 Specifies the type of destinations to use.
 The TYPE values are "mono" for B&W printers, "color" for color printers, "duplex" for printers with 2-sided printing capabilities, "simplex" for printers with 1-sided printing capabilities, "bind" for printers that can bind output, "cover" for printers that can cover output, "punch" for printers that can punch output, "sort" for printers that can sort output, "staple" for printers with a stapler, "small" for printers that support media up to US Legal/ISO A4, "medium" for printers that support media up to US Tabloid/ISO A3, and "large" for printers that support media larger than US Tabloid/ISO A3.
+The default is no filtering.

-ServerName hostname-or-ip-address[:port]
+ServerName HOSTNAME-OR-IP-ADDRESS[:PORT]

-ServerName /domain/socket
+ServerName /DOMAIN/SOCKET

-ServerName hostname-or-ip-address[:port]/version=1.1
+ServerName HOSTNAME-OR-IP-ADDRESS[:PORT]/version=1.1

 Specifies the address and optionally the port to use when connecting to a server running CUPS 1.3.12 and earlier.
+The default is the local spooler's domain socket.

 SSLOptions [AllowDH] [AllowRC4] [AllowSSL3] [DenyCBC] [DenyTLS1.0] [MaxTLS1.0] [MaxTLS1.1] [MaxTLS1.2] [MaxTLS1.3] [MinTLS1.0] [MinTLS1.1] [MinTLS1.2] [MinTLS1.3]